-Luckie has a passion for Gender and Social Justice and very committed to giving back to the community thru education, training, and awareness.
-He also provides healing by creating fun where ever he goes and teaching mixed media art & computer technology.
+Luckie has a passion for Gender and Social Justice and is very committed to giving back to the community through education, training, and awareness.
+He also provides healing by creating fun wherever he goes and teaching mixed media art & computer technology.
 His experience spans 18 years in capacities such as SGA Leadership in Utah, a homeless shelter program manager, Peer Mentor for homeless LGBTQI youth in Las Vegas Nv. and L. A. Ca. He has also done speaking engagements expressing his story of transmasculine experience and facilitated cultural humility training for LA homeless housing facilities.
 He also holds degrees in Computer Science, Math, and Culinary Arts and is currently working towards a BA in Psychology.
-Luckie is a dedicated member of the community and a father raising 3 children to be open minded free thinkers and lovers of gummy bears.
+Luckie is a dedicated member of the community and a father raising 4 children to be open minded free thinkers and lovers of gummy bears.

 “I wanted to create a platform we could tell our stories without taking up space in other ways.
 We are the only ones who can tell our stories and they need to be heard.”